enepomnyaschih/jwidget/doc/jwidget/Component.md

 If you pass an instance of [jwidget/ObservableArray](ObservableArray.md), then view gets synchronized with this array contents.
 It is convenient to create "components" array from data array using [mapDestroyableArray](mapper/array.md) method.

 **addArray** method returns an object.
-If you destroy it, the child gets removed from parent component and the synchronization gets stopped.
+If you destroy it, the children get removed from parent component and the synchronization gets stopped.
 Also, the array is removed from parent component on parent component destruction right before [unrender](#unrender) method call.
 But notice that child components inside this array are not destroyed automatically.
 Usually it can be done by corresponding [jwidget/mapper/array/IArrayMapper](mapper/array/IArrayMapper.md) or array destruction in [unrender](#unrender) method.

 ### addCollection